QVEU/QVEU_Code/Tutorials/QVEU_Skyline_Tutorial.md

 ## 2. Work interactively in _skyline_ with `salloc`
 TO DO

-- this is a good way to develop scripts that you can eventually turn into `qsubmit` job files.

 ## 3. Transferring files to the cluster with `rsync`
 ### - To transfer a ___file___:
 ``` bash